berachain/docs/apps/bend/content/learn/guides/withdraw-collateral.md

 ### Initiate Withdraw

-1. To withdraw the collateral assets you deposited earlier, you need to go to the "Your Deposits" section and click on **_Withdraw_** button beside the desired asset.
+1. To withdraw the collateral assets you deposited earlier, you need to go to the "Your Deposits" section and click on the **_Withdraw_** button beside the desired asset.

 ![Supply_S5](/assets/how_to_withdraw_1.png)